CodeOOf/sysml-cloud-framework/docs/CONTRIBUTING.md

 ## Submodule Workflows

-The SysML Cloud Platform supports **dynamic management of subfolders** inside the top-level content directories.
+The SysML Cloud Framework supports **dynamic management of subfolders** inside the top-level content directories.
 The top-level directories (`fabrications/`, `configs/`, `library/`) are part of this repository; individual subfolders inside them can be:

 - **Committed locally** (default for individual development)
 - **Linked as git submodules** (recommended for team collaboration and separating concerns)